JhonSanz/empty-fastapi-hexagonal/readme.md

 - `python hexagon.py CapitalizedName snake_case_name`

-It will generate for you almost everything for your endpoint :D
+It will generate for you almost everything for your endpoint :D (check the things marked with `# TODO:`)

 > Code once enjoy always